andywenk/andy-wenk/_i18n/en/_posts/2023-02-09-discussion-of-ai-usage.md

 1. a robot may not injure humanity or allow humanity to come to harm through inactivity, unless it thereby violates the zeroth law.
 2. a robot must obey the orders of humans - unless such orders are in conflict with the zeroth or first law.
 3. a robot must protect its own existence as long as its actions do not contradict the zeroth, first or second law.

+## Further reading

+There are now a great many articles, posts and contributions on the web.
+I'm saving myself from making a list of resources here that have probably already been linked elsewhere.
+However, I would like to point out a small number of what I consider to be good resources.

+[ChatGPT is fun, but not an author - Science.org (EN)](https://www.science.org/doi/10.1126/science.adg7879){:target="_blank"}.
+Good and concise article on what ChatGPT is NOT.

+[Neural Networks and Deep Learning - online book (EN)](http://neuralnetworksanddeeplearning.com/){:target="_blank"}.
+A scientific textbook to understand the basic principles of neural networks and deep learning.

+[AI for everyone by Andrew NG](https://www.coursera.org/learn/ai-for-everyon){:target="_blank"}.
+A very good and free online course as an introduction to AI by one of the most famous people in the scientific study of AI.